The 5 Fastest Coffee Makers

 - Inconsistent manufacturing quality – some are great and some crumble

 - Only brews one cup at a time, making it unsuitable for large groups

-Can we ask a favour of you?
-DON’T buy a Keurig - the world has enough waste problems as is - we've just listed it here for arguments sake.
+We’ve rounded up the “best” Keurig machines depending on your needs in this post.
+But can we ask a favor of you?
+Please consider a machine that is not a Keurig – the world has enough waste problems as is – we’ve just listed it here for arguments sake.

 - The least expensive coffee maker on the list

 - Simple and easy to use (for a manual brewer)